Phileosopher/commonplace/people-conflicts-christian-1_dumb.md

 - Dyothelitism - Jesus has both a divine and human will.
 - Trithelitism - Jesus has a divine and human will, but also a will through the Holy Spirit.
 - Trinitrithelitism - Jesus, the Father, and the Holy Spirit all have separate wills.

+Debates about how to perform the Eucharist/Communion:

+- The original church may have had bread and diluted wine mixed with water.
+- After a few hundred years, the tradition became everyone corporately drinking from a cup and taking pieces of bread.
+- Modern Protestants use tiny predesigned disposable plastic grape juice cups and a small piece of bread like an oyster cracker.
+- At the farthest end, some of them come in tiny foil-sealed plastic containers (for the Christian on the go!).
+- All of these are acceptable as long as they honor the spirit of the tradition.
+- However, some people who have issues with the stigma of [alcoholism](addiction-substances.md) have issues with wine instead of grape juice.